Viktor Belenko: Aftermath

 The MiG-25's arrival in Japan was a windfall for Western military planners.
-The Japanese government originally allowed the United States only to examine the plane and to conduct ground tests of the radar and engines, but it subsequently invited the US to examine the plane extensively.
-It was dismantled for that purpose in Japan.
+The Japanese government had originally allowed the United States to examine the plane and to conduct ground tests of the radar and engines only; however, it subsequently allowed the US to dismantle the plane to examine it extensively.
 The plane was moved by a US Air Force C-5 Galaxy cargo aircraft from Hakodate to Hyakuri Air Base on 25 September, and by then, experts had determined that the plane was an interceptor, not a fighter-bomber, which was a welcome reassurance for Japanese defense planners.

-The Japanese government laid out a plan on 2 October 1976 to return the aircraft in crates from the port of Hitachi and bill the Soviets US$40,000 for crating services and airfield damage at Hakodate.
-The Soviets unsuccessfully tried to negotiate a return via one of their own Antonov An-22 aircraft and to organize a rigorous inspection of the crates, but Japan refused both demands, and the Soviets finally submitted to the Japanese terms on 22 October 1976.
+On 2 October 1976, the Japanese government announced that it would ship the aircraft back to the USSR in crates from the port of Hitachi and billed the Soviets US$40,000 for crating services and airfield damage at Hakodate.
+The Soviets responded with a request to return the plane via their own Antonov An-22 aircraft after a rigorous inspection of the crates.
+The Japanese government refused, and the Soviets finally submitted to the Japanese terms on 22 October 1976.
 The aircraft was moved from Hyakuri to the port of Hitachi on 11 November 1976 on a convoy of trailers.
 It left in 30 crates aboard the Soviet cargo ship Taigonos on 15 November 1976 and arrived about three days later in Vladivostok.
 A team of Soviet technicians had been allowed to view subassemblies at Hitachi, and upon finding 20 missing parts, one being film of the flight to Hakodate, the Soviets attempted to charge Japan US $10 million.
 Neither the Japanese nor the Soviet bill is known to have been paid.

 A senior diplomat described the Soviet position as "sulky about the whole affair."
-The CIA concluded at the time that "both countries seem anxious to put the problem behind them" and speculated that the Soviets were reluctant to cancel a series of upcoming diplomatic visits because "some useful business is likely to be transacted, and because the USSR, with its political standing in Tokyo so low, can ill afford setbacks in Soviet–Japanese economic cooperation."
+The CIA concluded at the time that "both countries seem anxious to put the problem behind them" and speculated that the Soviets were reluctant to cancel a series of upcoming diplomatic visits because "some useful business is likely to be transacted, and because the USSR, with its political standing in Tokyo so low, can ill-afford setbacks in Soviet–Japanese economic cooperation."